glpi-project/doc/source/tabs/operating_systems.rst

 Owner
 ~~~~~

-The field is the owner of the licence.
+The field is the owner of the license.
 This information can be updated by the automatic inventory or can be added manually.

 =========== ===============================================================================================